rshah98626/PoolCar/README.md

 # PoolCar
 Pool it up!

-Node app is in backend where the Swift files are in mobile.
+Node app is in backend whereas the Swift files are in mobile.